Struggling with credit card debt? Get your FREE quote today!

 • What’s the minimum balance that you’re comfortable having in your main checking or banking account?

-Key Money Talk Topic No. 8: Healthcare
+Couples Money Topic #8: Healthcare

 Healthcare costs are a key pillar of personal finance

 The final topic you should chat about is how you deal with healthcare and health-related costs.
-This is usually more important as you work towards marriage, since policy enrollment can be impacted by marital status.
+This is usually more important as you work towards marriage since policy enrollment can be impacted by marital status.
 You should also include long-term concerns in this discussion, such as life insurance.

 • Do you have health insurance through your employer or privately?